loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_1.md

 }
 ```

 What is needed is that we need to wait until everything is finished.
-So, the javascript must send back a signal when it is finished, and only then can we retrieve the value.
+So, the JavaScript must send back a signal when it is finished, and only then can we retrieve the value.

 This is a common problem and nothing that should be new.
-Especially if you have been working with multi-threads, and .NET has several tools for this.

 ### AddHostObject